isomerpages/moe-rosyth/_about-us/School History.md

 At the end of that year, the school moved to Parry Avenue.

-The school had seven Principals. <br>
+The school had eight Principals. <br>
 1) Mr Chee Seng Kee (1956 - 1959) <br>
 2) Mrs Bertha Neo (1959 - 1978), <br>
 3) Miss Ada Ponnappa (1978 - 1990) <br>
 4) Mr Foo Chee Meng (1990 - 1997) <br>
 5) Mr Fong Whay Chong (1997 - 2000) <br>
 6) Miss Elizabeth Chan Boey Koon (2001 - 2005) <br>
-7) Mrs Celine Ng (2005 - 2015)
+7) Mrs Celine Ng (2005 - 2015) <br>
+8) Mdm Elis Tan (2015 - 2022)

-With effect from 15 December 2015, Mdm Elis Tan took over principalship.
+With effect from 15 December 2022, Mr Suraj Nair took over principalship.

 In 2001, the school was relocated to Serangoon North Ave 4 to accomodate the increasing student population.
-There are currently almost 2030 students.
+There are currently almost 1900 students.

 Please click on the following link to view the school's e-history microsite, which was created as part of the the school's 60th anniversary celebrations.